silum/astrokat-wiki/Home.md

-Specifying terminology and functionality that is incorporated into the new observation framework in relation to observational requirements.
+Specifying terminology and functionality that is incorporated into the observation framework in relation to observational requirements.

 Most requirements and implementations are derived from usage cases provided by Commissioning.